 MTR445 - Senior Project Proposal

-A capstone course in the Mechatronics Engineering Technology area where the students are required to propose a Mechatronics Engineering Technology related project (problem statement and solution) they wish to pursue for completion later in their program of study.
-In this course, the students will research various design and/ or manufacturing issues connected with Mechatronics Engineering Technology.
-This course is intended to help students formulate a problem statement in the Mechatronics Engineering Technology area for solution in a later class.
-An interdisciplinary approach with other Engineering Technology programs is highly recommended with the problem statement formulation.
-Pre-requisite: Upper Senior Level Standing 1 cr.
-Fall
+A capstone course in the mechatronics engineering technology area where the students are required to propose a mechatronics engineering technology related project (problem statement and solution) they wish to pursue for completion later in their program of study.
+In this course, the students will research various design and/ or manufacturing issues connected with mechatronics engineering technology.
+This course is intended to help students formulate a problem statement in the mechatronics engineering technology area for solution in a later class.
+An interdisciplinary approach with other engineering technology programs is highly recommended with the problem statement formulation.
+Prerequisite: Upper-level senior standing (1 cr.)
+Fall.